Veronicaywl/Final_Project/README.md

 ## Machine learning model:

-# THIS will be updated SOOOON.
+# THIS will be updated SOOONNNNN.

 * Train a machine learning model with the merged dataset to observe if there is a correlation between the inspection grade of restaurants with the income level of the neighborhoods.
 * This is a supervised machine learning model.